W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1, 4, 6–7) …controlling one’s actions is not sufficient to achieve real peace.
-Controlling one’s behaviour, while often a step in the right direction as it can reflect a desire to change one’s mind, still does not change the thoughts of guilt, which merely become strengthened, through their denial.
+Controlling one’s behavior, while often a step in the right direction as it can reflect a desire to change one’s mind, still does not change the thoughts of guilt, which merely become strengthened, through their denial.
 (Wapnick, F.A.J., p.109–110.)

 (4, 6) Our basic problem is the decision to see ourselves separated from God and thus unloved by Him, not what the world would identify as problems.
 It is this decision that must be changed.
 The correction for this error must occur in the place where it was made: in our minds, not in the world.
 (Wapnick, F.A.J., p.2³8.)
 :::